 - Twisted or rotated neck

-Our specialists work together to determine the best treatment path for each child.
+Our specialists at Children’s Healthcare of Atlanta work together to determine the best treatment path for each child.
 Our main goals are to determine the stability of the spine and prevent neurological injury.
 If the neck is stable, we can use nonsurgical treatments.
-Our rehab and pain management specialists can provide aggressive therapy to help reduce pain and improve a patient’s quality of life.
+Our rehabilitation and pain management specialists can provide aggressive therapy to help reduce pain and improve a patient’s quality of life.